Chapter 1 : Deals and the Fine Print

 I gulped.
 A year is a long time to fake a relationship a person.
 Especially when you may not even get along with said person.

 Nina thought for a minute before answering.
-"Hmm… nothing really.
-I'm sorry, but neither of you can date anybody during this time period.
-You may not tell anyone other than immediate family.
-Do not, under any circumstances, let the meda find out."
+"Nothing really.
+Neither of you can date anybody during this time period, for obvious reasons.
+You may not tell anyone, and do not under any circumstances let the media find out."

 She opened a draw in the side of her desk and pulled out a sheet of paper, covered in tiny writing.
 "If you can both sign on the line, the deal will be final."

 Albus picked up the quill and dipped it in the emerald ink.
-Eyes skimming over the writing quickly, he scribbled his signature on the line at the bottom.
+Eyes skimming over the writing he hesitated for quite a while before scribbling his name at the bottom.

-He passed me the quill but I was much more hesitant to sign than he was.
+He passed me the quill and I was just as hesitant to sign as was.
 I began to read the tiny writing but after about two words my eyes glazed over and I gave up.
-I scribbled 'Darcy Greengrass' next to Albus's name and placed the quill down.
+Surely if Albus had agreed to it, it mustn’t be too bad.
+And after all, Nina always had our best interests at heart.
+I signed my name on the line and placed the quill down.

 "Excellent."
-Nina touched the paper with the tip of her wand and our signatures glowed sliver.
+Nina snapped her fingers and our signatures glowed sliver.

 Nina handed us two binders.
 Inside my binder was a semi-thick pad of paper.
 "These are your scripts for your first public appearance as a couple.
-Gaurd them with your lives."
+Guard them with your lives.
+It also has the itinerary for your first shoot, which will be in two days time."

-Albus raised his eyebrows as he flicked through his.
+Albus raised his eyebrows as he flicked through his script.
 "When is 'our first public appearance' going to be?"

-Nina smiled at him.
-"I believe your father is giving a speech on the steps of the Ministry, next week.
-Correct?"
-Albus nodded.
-"The place will be swarming with nosy paparazzi who will go crazy the minute Albus Potter and a girl try and slip away from the crowd to have a private conversation.
+"The place will be swarming with nosy paparazzi that will go crazy the minute Albus Potter and a mystery girl try and slip away from the crowd to have a private conversation.
 You know how those parasites love to eavesdrop on anything that even suggests 'scandal'."

 "Excellent," Nina said again.
-She opened the desk draw that the script and contract had come from.
-She dangled some keys infront of us.
+She clicked her fingers and some keys materialized in front of us.
 "For your flat."

 We just stared at her blankly.